Official Formula One Racing

-Official Formula 1 Racing is a racing game developed by Lankhor and published by Eidos Interactive in 1999.
+Official Formula 1 Racing is a racing game developed by Lankhor, published by Video System and distributed by Eidos Interactive in 1999.
 A sequel to the game, called F1 World Grand Prix (the 1999 version), was released in 1999–2000.

 Reception

 The game received average reviews according to the review aggregation website GameRankings.
 GameSpot said that Official Formula 1 Racing achieved a success either as an arcade racer or as a serious simulation.
 CNET Gamecenter gave it an unfavorable review almost a month before its release date.
 Adam Pavlacka of NextGen gave the positive review, but considered the title as not groundbreaking or exciting.